cordova-develop/cordova-discuss/proposals/ios-cocoapod-improvement.md

 }
 ```

 - If there is an old `pods.json` file in the project, the file should be automatically updated to the new pods.json.
 - When the developer removes a plugin, the corresponding count parameter is decreased.
 If the count becomes zero, the element is removed.

+- This new feature works for only plugin.xml, not for config.xml.
+This is for avoiding complexity.
+If we support config.xml we should detect all changes of config.xml every time when doing `cordova prepare` and find differences with previous config.xml settings to update `pods.json`.
+This process becomes very complex like a config_munge in cordova-common where `count`  does not seem to work well.
+ Supporting only plugin.xml is rather simple because we should check `plugin add` and `plugin rm` only.

 ## Compatibility